meAltf/meAltf/README.md

 # 💫  Hi I am <>Alataf Ansari</>:
-- A passionate Full Stack Web Developer <br>.
+- A passionates Full Stack Web Developer <br>.
 -🔭 I’m currently working with MongoDB, ReactJS, NodeJS and ExpressJS.<br>- 🚀 I’m currently looking for a Job with a role of MERN Stack Web Developer.<br>- 👯 I’m looking to collaborate with people with Amazing Ideas.<br>- 🌱 I’m currently learning MERN Stack & building Projects in public.<br>- ⚡ Fun fact: I love connecting & socializing with new people.